 - We recommend that employees wash/disinfect their hands before and after each action and quick changes.
 We also recommend that performers wash or disinfect their hands when possible.

-- If maintaining safe distances is not possible during performances, we recommend the use of a face mask, a respirator mask or a face shield.
+- We recommend the use of a face mask, a respirator mask or a face shield during performances.

 - If possible, in quick changes first clean props and only then used ones can be handled.

 - Consider the possible need for additional space at side stages due to more props tables/shelves.